About Our Farm

 Our Farm is located on 10 acres of property on the edge of Waterloo.
 We use organic growing practices to grow food on over 1/3 of an acre, and everything we grow is provided free of charge to the people we work for.
 This decreases the cost of groceries and gives people access to fresh veggies for more than 6 months of the year.
 Any left-over produce is then donated to other community organizations.

 The idea blossomed in 2011, and since the first seeds were planted in 2013, every growing season has been different.
-The mission of Our Farm, however, remains the same: To connect people to the land, food, and each other through sustainable agriculture.

 our farm logo